aanunnon/Easy-to-use-Omnipose-Cell-Analysis/README.md

 <img src="READMEImages/RunOmniposeUI.png" width="300">

-By clicking the `Run Omnipose` button, you can generate outlines for the selected channel.
+By clicking the `Run Omnipose` button, you can generate outlines for the selected channel folder.
 There're three options you can choose to run Omnipose: "Use built-in model", "Use custom model", and "Use manual command line".

 - `Use built-in model`